AFNetworking/AFNetworking/README.md

 A few of the improvements and changes over upstream include:

+  * **Ability to override the cache storage policy** (this improves support for NSURLCache and replacements like SDURLCache)
   * **iOS Multitasking support built in.**
   * **Allows configuration of the callback queue used to return asynchronous responses** instead of hard coding to `main_queue`.
 (The queue usedf by default is the queue used to create the operation).
   * **Better adherhance to the DRY (don't repeat yourself) principle**.
 Operation classes inheirt background processing capabilty instead of having the same code across all the operations classes.